Change Browser Window Size

 Maximizing browser window size

-In any Selenium test - whether run locally or on a Selenium Grid—the browser window is not maximized upon launch.
-This can keep you from viewing all the elements of the web application you’re testing.
+In any Selenium test, whether run locally or on a Selenium Grid, the browser window does not maximize on launch.
+This can keep you from viewing all the elements of the web application you are testing.

-You can programmatically maximize the browser window by adding a Selenium command to your test script.
+You can maximize the browser window by using a Selenium command in your test script.

 The following sample shows you how to maximize a browser window: